Project Structure

 Tool Suites

 The code that does the specific work of a pipeline or app is found in a tool suite repository.
-Tools suites are developed by anyone, such as a core facility, research laboratory, or funded project.
+Anyone can develop a tools suite.
 We encourage you to make your suite repositories public as open-source code, which makes it easy to publish work performed with them.
 However, you can develop and use private suites if you provide a token that allows access to the repositories.

-A suite, i.e., repository, might hold only one pipeline or app, but we encourage you to combine related tools into a single suite as makes sense for your activities.
+A suite, i.e., repository, might hold only one pipeline or app, or combine related tools into a single suite as makes sense for your activities.
 For example, a research laboratory might combine its machine learning tools into a single suite.
 Creating suites also makes it easy to share modular code between tools.

 It is easy to build your own tool suites using the following template repository, emulating the demo tool suite derived from it: